jayden-woo/Snacks-in-a-Van/README.md

 ## General info

-This project is by Generator, a INFO30005 student team, based on the business requirements from Snacks in a Van, a startup company in Melbourne managing a fleet of mobile food trucks that operate as cafes.
+This project is built by Team Generator, a INFO30005 Semester 1 2021 student group, based on the business requirements from Snacks in a Van, a startup company in Melbourne managing a fleet of mobile food trucks that operate as cafes.
 This operation involves the creation of a web app for customers and vendors to use, viewable through vertical mobile devices and horizontal tablets.

 ## Live Link